tarvt/IE-hw03/README.md

 ## Installation and Setup Instructions

-1)Check you have nodeinstalled by writing the following command:
+1)Check you have node installed, by writing the following command:

 ```bash
 node -- version